marczz/mzlinux_pages/security/authentication.md

     25€ to 90€.

     Yubikey 5 and YubiKey FIPS serie support; FIDO2/WebAuthn, U2F, Smart card, OpenPGP, OTP, with varying connectors USB-A, USB-C, Lightning, NFC.
-Price from 45€ to 70€.
+Price from 55€ to 75€ *2024*.œ

-    YubiKey Bio Series supports FIDO2/WebAuthn, FIDO U2F, with biometric authentication with a price of 85€.
+    YubiKey Bio Series supports FIDO2/WebAuthn, FIDO U2F, with biometric authentication with a price of 90€/95€ *2024*.
+There is no support for openPGP, OTP and the cryptographic support is limited to ecc p256.

-    Security Key Series supports FIDO2/WebAuthn, U2F. they connect through NFC and either USB-A or USB-C.
+    Security Key Series supports FIDO2/WebAuthn, U2F. they connect through NFC and either USB-A or USB-C, and cost 25€/29€ *2024*.

     YubiHSM 2 and YubiHSM 2 FIPS are {{< wp "Hardware security module" >}}
     with {{< wp "PKCS 11" >}} protocol with prices of 650€ and 950€.